 Welcome to another exciting edition of Computer History Wednesdays!
-Today, we will take an in-depth look at the development of the Apple Macintosh, one of the most iconic computers in history.
+Today, we will look at the development of the Apple Macintosh, one of the most iconic computers in history.
 As someone who has spent a fair share of time exploring the ins and outs of various computer systems, I can’t wait to share the fascinating history, cybersecurity implications, and trivia tidbits about the Macintosh with you.
 So, buckle up, and let’s dive into the captivating world of computing in the 1980s!

 History